catalystdao/catalyst/evm/README.md

 ## CatalystIBCInterface.sol

 An intermediate contract between swap pools and the message router.
-This contract is specifically designed to sit between Catalyst swap pools and and IBC compliant message router.
+This contract is specifically designed to sit between Catalyst swap pools and an IBC compliant message router.

 Wraps the cross-chain calls into a byte array.
 The byte array depends on the message purpose.
 The message purpose can be found in the first byte of the transaction: